HencoDesu/SimpleEventBus/Readme.md

 ## Customize behavior
-You always free to use your custom type as base type for events, just implement ```IEvent``` or ```IEvent<TData>``` for this classes and remember that event types should have public argumentless constructor
+You always free to use your custom type as base type for events, just implement ```IEvent``` or ```IEvent<TData>``` for this classes and remember that event types should have public parameterless constructor